ajaymnk/open-electronics/README.md

 - [Electronics For You](https://www.magzter.com/IN/EFY-Enterprises-Pvt-Ltd/Electronics-For-You/Technology/) -  These magazines keep the electronics fraternity updated with the latest technical knowledge about new technologies, semiconductors, components, systems, tools and techniques.
 It regularly features industry experts and top-shots within its pages.

+## Podcasts

+- [The Amp Hour Electronics](http://theamphour.com/) - It is the worlds largest and most respected electronics oriented radio show.
+Discussions range from hobbyist electronics to the state of the electronics industry, components, circuit design, and general on and off-topic rants.

 ## Softwares

 - Circuit Simulation